kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 These build relatively quickly and should be available ahead of sending the release notification, especially for the official release when the worldwide community will attempt to get the new artifacts.
 Since they build from the release tag, the first release step below is a pre-requisite for initiating the package builds.

 TODO: How do we automate this?
-And in the meantime how do we insure it is not bottlenecked on a one-on-one ping of a single Google employee (currently @sumi)?
+And in the meantime how do we ensure it is not bottlenecked on a one-on-one ping of a single Google employee (currently @sumi)?
 And these should not just be made but also validated prior to the release-notify phase.

 ## Release
 Releasing has multiple phases.
 In the first phase the non-public build artifacts are published.
 In the second phase the email notification goes out to the community.